qqu0127/UCLA-CS239/README.md

 ## algorithms :
 * We used 7 models for training in train.py.
-* We tryied to find the best parameter setting for svm&dt model in svm.py&dt.py
+* We tried to find the best parameter setting for svm&dt model in svm.py&dt.py
-* In addition, we tryied hidden markov model in hmm.model.
+* In addition, we tried hidden markov model in hmm.model.

 ## featureExtractionDemo.m:
 *Read from raw data from folder "./data"